pyrareae/pxlcade/README.md

 ![demo gif](http://i.imgur.com/NMeTFTJ.gif)

 # PXLcade
-PXLcade is a 48x64 game pack made with the love game framework, each game trying to make the most of this super low resolution.
-This project is mainly just something I'm using to learn love.
+PXLcade is a 64x48 game pack made with the love game framework, each game trying to make the most of this super low resolution.
+This project is mainly just something I'm using to learn love that's been growing bigger.

 ## Games
 + Snake -- A snake game slightly inspired my slither.io, the fanciest of the bunch.